Fidel Castro: Battle of Ideas: 2000–2006

+Economic problems remained in Cuba, and in 2004, Castro shut down 118 factories, including steel plants, sugar mills and paper processors to compensate for a critical shortage of fuel.
+In September 2005, Castro established a group of medical professionals, known as the Henry Reeve Brigade, with the mission of international medical solidarity.
+The group were sent throughout the world to carry out humanitarian missions on behalf of the Cuban government.

-Cuba and Venezuela were the founding members of the Bolivarian Alternative for the Americas (ALBA).
-ALBA's origins lay in a December 2004 agreement signed between the two countries, and was formalized through a People's Trade Agreement also signed by Evo Morales' Bolivia in April 2006.
+Cuba and Venezuela became the founding members of the Bolivarian Alternative for the Americas (ALBA).
+ALBA's origins lay in a December 2004 agreement signed between the two countries and was formalized through a People's Trade Agreement also signed by Evo Morales' Bolivia in April 2006.
 Castro had also been calling for greater Caribbean integration since the late 1990s, saying that only strengthened cooperation between Caribbean countries would prevent their domination by rich nations in a global economy.
 Cuba has opened four additional embassies in the Caribbean Community including: Antigua and Barbuda, Dominica, Suriname, Saint Vincent and the Grenadines.
 This development makes Cuba the only country to have embassies in all independent countries of the Caribbean Community.

 In contrast to the improved relations between Cuba and a number of leftist Latin American states, in 2004 it broke off diplomatic ties with Panama after centrist President Mireya Moscoso pardoned four Cuban exiles accused of attempting to assassinate Castro in 2000.
 Diplomatic ties were reinstalled in 2005 following the election of leftist President Martín Torrijos.

 Castro's improving relations across Latin America were accompanied by continuing animosity towards the US.
 However, after massive damage caused by Hurricane Michelle in 2001, Castro successfully proposed a one-time cash purchase of food from the US while declining its government's offer of humanitarian aid.
 Castro expressed solidarity with the US following the 2001 September 11 attacks, condemning Al-Qaeda and offering Cuban airports for the emergency diversion of any US planes.
-He recognized that the attacks would make US foreign policy more aggressive, which he believed was counter-productive.
+He recognized that the attacks would make US foreign policy more aggressive, which he believed was counterproductive.
 Castro criticized the 2003 invasion of Iraq, saying that the US-led war had imposed an international "law of the jungle".

-Meanwhile, in 1998, Canadian Prime Minister Jean Chrétien arrived in Cuba to meet Castro and highlight their close ties.
-He was the first Canadian government leader to visit the island since Pierre Trudeau was in Havana in 1976.
-In 2002, former US President Jimmy Carter visited Cuba, where he highlighted the lack of civil liberties in the country and urged the government to pay attention to the Varela Project of Oswaldo Payá.